Graph-Search/GarphSearch/README.md

 # GarphSearch
 The project designed for image-to-image retrieval

+## Usage

 ### 1. download cropped images and model weight files

-* with new collected abd uncropped images, run `python utils.py` to perform detections and cropping
+* with new collected and uncropped images, run `python utils.py` to perform detections and cropping

 ### 2. generate image (embedding) library